 "We look forward to opening our doors to an evening of music celebrating the rebirth of The Norwood Theatre," Lewis said.

 A Dover resident, Lewis purchased the building from the Fiddlehead Theatre Company in January of 2010.
-The renovated theatre will seat 731 guests, and now has a license to serve beer and wine for adult theatre-goers.
+The renovated theatre will seat 731 guests, and now has for adult theatre-goers.

 Lewis said that it is her hope the theatre helps invigorate the Town Center as well.

 "It is our hope that visitors attending The Norwood Theatre from surrounding communities will enjoy all the Town Center has to offer and frequent the wonderful shops and restaurants," she said.
 "We are confident it will be a positive impact."

 During the theater opening, there will be a on both sides of Central St. between Nahatan and E. Cottage streets.